Skip to content

 Bologna is a city renowned for its culture, history and food.
 But one of the most unique features of this beautiful Italian city are the UNESCO World Heritage porticoes.

-The porticoes were built starting in the 11th century and now span over 62 km throughout the city.
+The historic porticoes were built starting in the 11th century and now span over 62 km throughout the city.
 From exploring their intricate designs to taking a stroll beneath them while admiring the views, wandering through Bologna’s porticoes is an absolute must-do activity.

 3. Gelato Tasting